How much does a firefighter make?

 How much do firefighters get paid?

-However, this figure can range greatly depending upon location, and it is important to remember that the lowest 10 percent of firefighters earned less than $23, 010 while the highest 10 percent earned more than $79,490.
+However, this figure can range greatly depending upon location, and it is important to remember that the lowest 10% of firefighters earned less than $25,240 while the highest 10 percent earned more than $111,550.

-According to the BLS data, five of the top ten highest-paying metropolitan areas are in California, with salaries ranging from $78,580 to $89,840.
-New Jersey also claims three of the top ten highest-paying metropolitan areas.
+According to the BLS data, seven of the top 10 highest-paying metropolitan areas are in California, with salaries ranging from $80,470 to $111,550, with additional high-paying metropolitan spanning areas in Washington, Oregon, New York and New Jersey.

 High salaries may be offset by the cost of living expenses, though.
-For instance, Los Angeles is one of the top ten cities for highest-paid firefighters.
-A rookie salary starts around $60,552 and a top earner makes around $83,812.
+For instance, Los Angeles is one of the top ten cities for the highest-paid firefighters.
+A rookie salary starts around $63,216 and a top earner makes around $92,400.
 However, with a median home price in the mid-$600,000s, life in L.A. may still be tight for many in this occupation.

 Alternatively, firefighters in the South tend to make less, but with a lower cost of living, they may still enjoy a more comfortable life.

-A more general study of the top ten best places for first responders shows the Pacific Northwest to be ideal for high salaries, housing affordability, job competitiveness and availability.
+A more general study of the top ten best places for first responders from 2016 shows the Pacific Northwest to be ideal for high salaries, housing affordability, job competitiveness and availability.

 Salary by firefighter rank

 The chain of command, or rank, of firefighters ranges from a probationary firefighter to fire chief.
-A written exam is usually required in order for a change in rank, and as an individual moves up in the ranks their responsibility grows, as well as their salary.
+A written exam is usually required in order for a change in rank and, as an individual promotes, their responsibility grows, as well as their salary.

 Nationally, while the average firefighter will earn in the mid-$40,000’s, a lieutenant will earn about $55,000 annually, a captain about $60,000 and a fire chief approximately $70,000.